polakowo/vectorbt/README.md

 ```

 In contrast to other backtesters, vectorbt is optimized for working with multi-dimensional data:
-it treats index of a Series/DataFrame as a time axis and columns as distinct configurations that
+it treats the index of a Series/DataFrame as a time axis and columns as distinct configurations that
 should be backtested, and performs computations on the entire array at once, without slow Python loops.

 To make the library easier to use, vectorbt introduces a namespace (accessor) to pandas objects
 (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).
-This way, user can easily switch between pandas and vectorbt functionality.
+This way, users can easily switch between pandas and vectorbt functionality.
 Moreover, each vectorbt
 method is flexible towards inputs and can work on both Series and DataFrames.

 ## Features